-Aaron Dhir presents the findings of his latest book: Challenging Boardroom Homogeneity: Corporate Law, Governance, and Diversity.
+Aaron Dhir presented the findings of his latest book: Challenging Boardroom Homogeneity: Corporate Law, Governance, and Diversity.

 About the Book: